Language-Research-Technology/ldaca-website/content/news/posts/rdc-tech-meeting/index.md

 ![Slide02](Slide02.png)

-The first standard is the [Oxford Common File Layout](https://ocfl.io/1.0/spec/) - this is a way of keeping version controlled digital objects on a plain old filesystem or object store.
+The first standard is the [Oxford Common File Layout](https://ocfl.io/1.0/spec/) - this is a way of keeping version-controlled digital objects on a plain old filesystem or object store.

 Here’s the introduction to the spec: